yanivdll/prodissues/source/posts/ekko-for-ios.html.markdown

 <!-- more -->

 The company that developed Ekko is Intelligence Interactive.
 It's a small NYC based startup, and I'm part of its advisory board.
-My help revolve mainly around product strategy, and Ekko is the first fruit of that collaboration.
+My help revolves mainly around product strategy, and Ekko is the first fruit of that collaboration.
 There's hardly anything as satisfying as turning an idea into a real product, especially one that's getting [warm reviews](http://9to5mac.com/2015/04/30/ekko-player-ios/).

 [^1]: When you say "play", you should add a keyword from the headline, so Ekko can infer which headline you're trying to select.